marluxiazzz/marluxiazzz/README.md

 # Hey!
-My name is Tierra Haynes.
-I recently began programming to further both my education in technology, and keep up with the forever evolving world of technology.
+Welcome to my GitHub page!

 ##  A little about me..
-> I first started in a medical class, lost on what I wanted to do.
+> My name is Tierra Haynes.
+I recently began programming to further both my education in technology, and keep up with the forever evolving world of technology.
+I first started in a medical class, lost on what I wanted to do.
 All my life people had been asking me what I wanted to be when I grew up, and I never had a definitive answer.
 It wasn't until I began being more active with technology that I became interested in programming.
 I always had to have my older sister help me with things relating to technology, so I decided to finally learn so I can be independent when it comess to technology.

 ## I'm currently working on..
 > I have been studying different codes, trying to understand them.
 I want to be able to make the exact game I had always looked for.